+WORKGROUP 0621 - DRAFT FOR COMMENT BY 5PM THURSDAY 03 MAY 2018

 Interaction between UNC0621 (incl.
 A, B, C, D, E, F, H, J, K, L), UNC0636 (incl.
 A, B, C, D) and UNC0653

 A number of Workgroup participants are concerned about the overlapping and interacting timescales of Modifications UNC0621 and its alternatives and other Modifications that are in progress, including Modifications UNC0636/A/B/C/D and UNC0653.

-It has also been requested by the UNC Panel that the 0621 Workgroup further consider the interactions between UNC0621 (incl.
+Ofgem requested at the UNC Panel on 19 April 2018 that the 0621 Workgroup further consider the interactions between UNC0621 (incl.
 A, B, C, D, E, F, H, J, K, L), UNC0636 (incl.
 A, B, C, D) and UNC0653.
 These interactions are further explored below.

-The main concern with regards to UNC0621 and its alternatives is that subsequent change to the UNC baseline following a decision on any other modification could cause complications and/or delays with regards the Authority decision on UNC 0621 that is required to enable compliance with EU law.
-If, for example, UNC0636 was decided upon after the Final Modification Report (FMR) for UNC0621 and its alternatives is submitted there is no defined process of what changes, if any, to the FMR may be required to assist Ofgem in its decision making.
+The main concern with regards to UNC0621 and its alternatives is that subsequent change to the UNC baseline following a decision on any other Transmission charging related modification could cause complications and/or delays with regards the Authority decision on UNC 0621 that is required to enable compliance with EU law.
+If, for example, UNC0636 was decided upon after the Final Modification Report (FMR) for UNC0621 and its alternatives is submitted, there is no defined process of what changes, if any, to the Modifications/Workgroup report/FMR may be required to assist Ofgem in its decision making.

-UNC0621 and the alternative modifications propose new NTS Optional Charging arrangements from 1 October 2019.
-After 30 September 2019 the NTS Optional Commodity charge ends and is replaced with the NTS Optional Charge.
-Most of these modifications have the same formula structure to the current NTS Optional Commodity charge with exemptions from Revenue Recovery charges on eligible volumes.
+UNC0621 and its alternative modifications propose new NTS Optional Charging arrangements from 01 October 2019.
+After 30 September 2019 the NTS Optional Commodity Charge ends and is replaced with the NTS Optional Charge (NOC).
+Most of these modifications have the same formula structure to the current NTS Optional Commodity Charge with exemptions from Revenue Recovery charges on eligible volumes.
 UNC0621C proposes a new approach to managing inefficient bypass through the charging framework that is materially different in structure to the proposals of UNC0621 and UNC0636 (and the alternatives).

-UNC0636 proposes changes to the NTS Optional Commodity charge prior to 1 October 2019, potentially with effect from 1 October 2018.
+UNC0636 proposes changes to the NTS Optional Commodity charge prior to 01 October 2019, potentially with effect from 01 October 2018.

-UNC0653 proposes an alternative charging arrangement for the NTS Optional charge similar to that proposed in UNC0621C.
-It is anticipated that UNC0653 may follow the same timeframes as UNC0636.
+UNC0653 proposes an alternative charging arrangement for the NTS Optional Charge similar to that proposed in UNC0621C.
+It is anticipated that UNC0653 may follow the same timeframes as UNC0636 for consultation and decision but with a different implementation date (1 Oct 19 for UNC0653).

-UNC0621 (and the alternatives) and UNC0636 (and the alternatives) are proposing to change the same part of UNC Section Y, UNC Section B and EID, albeit to differing degrees, with UNC0621 a more fundamental change than UNC0636.
+UNC0621 (and its alternatives) and UNC0636 (and its alternatives) are proposing to change the same part of UNC Section Y, UNC Section B and EID, albeit to differing degrees, with UNC0621 a more fundamental change than UNC0636.

 The analysis for UNC0621 shows the potential impacts comparing to current arrangements.
-It is not possible to show what the changes would be from any of the UNC0636 modifications as there has been no decision reached on this proposal.
-In the event of a decision to implement one of the UNC636 modifications this does not change the analysis carried out for UNC0621 in terms of what the charges would change to upon any implementation of UNC0621.
+It is not possible to show what the changes would be from any of the UNC0636 modifications as there has been no decision reached on this proposal at the time of consideration (early May 2018).
+In the event of a decision to implement one of the UNC636 modifications, this does not change the analysis carried out for UNC0621 in terms of what the charges would change to upon any implementation of UNC0621.
 It would however change the baseline from the UNC and charges that it would change from, which could mean any proposed change would have to be developed on the new baselined UNC rules (i.e. post UNC0636, A, B, C, D or UNC0653).